Academic Faculty & Student Services

 William Miller, English Department

 Mr. Miller joined the SPCPA English department in 2014.
-He completed his B. A. in English, as well as some post baccalaureate education, at Hamline University.
-He received his Master’s from St. Mary’s.
-Prior to teaching at SPCPA, Mr. Miller was the director of drama at Highland Park Junior High, Mayo Senior High and Hmong College Prep Academy.
-He loves Shakespeare, mysteries and teaching writing.
+He received a B. A. in English from Hamline University where he also completed a post-baccalaureate in secondary English education.
+Mr. Miller received his Master’s from St. Mary’s University in Winona.
+Prior to teaching at SPCPA, he was the director of drama at Highland Park Junior High, Mayo Senior High and Hmong College Prep Academy.
+He enjoys reading historical narratives, mysteries and teaching writing.